 1) When Opening your LinkedIn Account, Chose To Follow People or Companies.

 As expected, if you are not on LinkedIn yet, you have to sign up.
-Follow the steps they request, such as insert your phone number or email, create a password.
-Then, add your full name, your address, your last or current job, your job goal (if you are looking for a job or not), among other quick steps.
-At the last step, LinkedIn will start asking to follow people or companies, and that’s where you start defining your interests.
+Follow the steps they request, such as inserting your phone number or email to create a password.
+Then, add your full name, address, last or current job, and job goal (if you are looking for a job or not), among other quick steps.
+At the last stage, LinkedIn will start asking to follow people or companies, and that’s where you start defining your interests.

 2) In the search box, type the organization/company or any other public institution that interests you.